-Sakurai is the first person in the U.S. to receive an officially nonbinary driver’s license, the author of the MyPronouns.org website that receives over 10,000 visitors per week, and the founder of International Pronouns Day, with hashtags making over 73 million potential impressions.
+Sakurai is the first person in the U.S. to receive an officially nonbinary, X-marker driver’s license, the author of the MyPronouns.org website, and the founder of International Pronouns Day.
 Sakurai has received accolades at the University of Maryland, as well as international, national, and local awards from Diversity Abroad, the Consortium of Higher Education LGBT Resource Professionals, and the Mayor of Washington, DC.

 Sakurai has extensive experience with top-notch institutions and has conducted hundreds of workshops in dozens of cities globally, including at 40+ universities, such as UCLA, Georgetown, Columbia, NYU, and University of Michigan.
 Sakurai has been interviewed by USA Today, El País, Washington Post, Associated Press, CNN, CBS News, and MTV.

 Sakurai is a Certified Professional Coach by the University of Miami.
 They have an International MBA from the acclaimed IE Business School in Madrid, Spain and an MA in International Training and Education with a concentration in Social Justice Movement Building from American University in Washington, DC.
 Sakurai has a BA with a major in Sociology and a minor in Computer Science from the University of Illinois at Urbana Champaign.